idimitriadis0/TranslateOnLinux/docs/index.md

 # Grammar checkers - Writing aids

-- [Antidote](https://www.antidote.info/en/antidote) (FR/EN): is an excellent French and/or English language, typography and style corrector, which also includes several Dictionaries (definitions, synonyms, word combinations, etc.) and Guides.
-It offers a GNU/Linux version with connectors for LibreOffice, Thunderbird, Firefox, Chrome (and derivative browsers, such as Chromium and Vivaldi), plus excellent software support.
+- [Antidote](https://www.antidote.info/en) (FR/EN): is an excellent French and/or English language, typography and style corrector, which also includes several Dictionaries (definitions, synonyms, word combinations, etc.) and Guides.
+It currently offers a subscription-based web version with Connectix, a Linux-compatible connector for LibreOffice, Thunderbird, Firefox, Chrome (and derivative browsers, such as Chromium and Vivaldi), plus excellent software support.
 Well worth the investment.
 - [LanguageTool](https://languagetool.org/languages/) (multiple languages, free and open source): linguistic and grammar check for LibreOffice, Chrome, Google Docs also available as a Standalone app for [many supported languages](https://languagetool.org/languages/).
 - [Grammarly](https://www.grammarly.com/) (EN) (freemium) detects grammar, spelling, punctuation, word choice, and style mistakes in your writing.
 Available as a Chrome extension, as a Word add-in and a web app.
 - [Grammalecte](https://www.dicollecte.org/) (FR): free and open source French grammar checker for LibreOffice, Thunderbird, Firefox, Chrome and CLI editors.
 Note: You must disable LanguageTool for Grammalecte to work in LibreOffice.
-- Other writing editors and writing aids (EN): [ProWritingAid](https://prowritingaid.com/), [Hemingway App](http://www.hemingwayapp.com/)
+- Other writing editors and writing aids (EN): [ProWritingAid](https://prowritingaid.com/), [Hemingway App](http://www.hemingwayapp.com/).
-- Other online proofreading tools (EN) include [GrammarChecker](https://grammarchecker.net/) and [GrammarLookup](https://www.grammarlookup.com/)
+- Other online proofreading tools (EN) include [GrammarChecker](https://grammarchecker.net/) and [GrammarLookup](https://www.grammarlookup.com/).
 - [Ludwig.guru](https://ludwig.guru/) (EN) is a linguistic search engine and contextualized translator.
 - [Writefull](https://writefullapp.com/) (EN) is an app that gives feedback on your writing by checking your text against databases of correct language (also offers translations from any language into English).
 It is available as a cross-platform desktop application and as a Chrome extension.